 To add a contact template:

-Go into the menu: Configuration > Users > Contact Templates menu and click on Add
+Go to Configuration > Users > Contact Templates, and click Add